Call (515) 277-6358 to schedule your consultation!

 Hygiene and Dental Implant Care.

 Proper care of your oral cavity, your mouth, is absolutely no different than anything else you own or anything else in regards to your personal care.
-The need for a dental implant may be the result of any unfortunate accident requiring the extraction of a tooth, or it might be the result of improper oral hygiene.
+The need for dental implants des moines iowa may be the result of any unfortunate accident requiring the extraction of a tooth, or it might be the result of improper oral hygiene.
 It is never too late to improve on your methods of caring for your teeth and gums.
 As early as reading this article it is time to address your individualized home care.
 Then you can visit with your hygienist to help you create good habits.
 The care of your new implant will be no different than if it was with a natural tooth.

 Before you Begin